Tradgic Death of India First Female Prime Minister.

 Positive Impacts:

-1. Political Representation: As the first female Prime Minister, Indira Gandhi served as a role model for women in politics, encouraging greater participation and representation of women in leadership roles.
+Political Representation: As India’s first female Prime Minister, became a powerful role model for women in politics, inspiring greater participation and encouraging more women to take on leadership roles.

 Challenges: